 - Admitting to falsifying the sample – i.e. telling your collector or MRO that you tampered with the specimen

 As soon as any of these events occur, your employer must immediately remove you from all safety-sensitive duties.
-This also includes all pre-employment candidates, applying for a DOT covered position.
-You must then complete the Return-to-Duty process outlined by a DOT qualified SAP before returning to work.
+This includes all pre-employment candidates applying for a DOT covered position.
+You must then complete the RTD process outlined by a qualified DOT SAP before returning to work.

-How to Return to Work after You Refuse to Take a DOT Drug Test
+Return to Duty Process after You Refuse to Take a DOT Drug Test

-After refusing a DOT drug and/or alcohol test, you will need to work with a DOT qualified SAP.
-You will meet with your SAP face-to-face for an evaluation.
+After refusing a DOT drug test and/or alcohol test, you will need to work with a qualified DOT SAP.
+You will meet with your SAP for an evaluation.
 From there, your SAP will provide a treatment and/or education plan for you to follow.
-Once you have completed those steps, you will have another face-to-face meeting to determine if you are ready to return-to-work.
-You will be required to successfully pass a follow-up drug test before doing any safety-sensitive work.
+Once you have completed those steps, you will have another meeting with the same SAP to determine if you are ready to return to work.
+You will be required to successfully pass an observed return to duty DOT drug test before doing any safety-sensitive work.

-American Substance Abuse Professionals, Inc. has over 5,000 DOT-qualified SAP locations in the United States.
+American Substance Abuse Professionals, Inc. has over 5,000 qualified DOT SAP locations in the United States and its territories.
 Our clients have an 85% success rate for returning to work.
 If you’d like to get matched with one of our Substance Abuse Professionals, call 888-792-2727 x177.